Medical device and MedTech insights, news, tips and more

 What’s Your Six Word Story?

-When I first heard this story, I was stunned by how much meaning only six little words could convey.
-That got me thinking about what my six-word story would be.
-I came up with one that captured my personal life well and with meaning, but then I started to wonder if I could do the same for my professional life.
+When I first heard the story, I was stunned by how much meaning merely six little words could convey.
+That got me thinking about what my six-word tale would be.
+After a few tries, I finally came up with one that captured my personal life nicely and with meaning, but then I started to wonder if I could do the same for my professional life.

-The six-word story can be an incredibly useful tool for finding your personal brand in your career field.
-It takes off all the pressure of creating a perfectly precise but not too long but still adequately detailed but also somehow still engaging elevator pitch and it distils you down to what you are at your core.
+The six-word story can be beneficial for finding your personal brand in your career field.
+It takes off all the pressure of creating a precise yet adequately detailed yet engaging elevator pitch and distills you down to what you are at your core.
 Think of it as your personal mission statement.
-It should be simple and meaningful and it should easily convey who you are and what you stand for.
+It should be simple, meaningful, and easily convey who you are and what you stand for.

 Here are some examples of some very successful people and their six-word stories: